Know Your Species

 Kelp

-Primarily sugar kelp and skinny kelp, though other species such as dulse and horsetail kelp are grown in small quantities by some farms.
+Primarily sugar kelp and skinny kelp, though some farms grow other species such as ribbon kelp in small quantities.

 Kelp takes 4 – 6 months to reach harvest size and their growing season is during the winter months.